yangchh17/carto-review/README.md

 - **Dynamic symbology section** — add one row per data layer with name, geometry type (point / line / polygon / raster), spec selectors, and notes
 - **Status per element**: Mapper to fix · Need guidance · Good · Unset
 - **Specs reviewed** — multi-select pill selector scoped to each element's relevant properties
-- **N/A toggle** — locks the row (grey background, all inputs disabled) while keeping it visible; N/A rows are greyed out in Excel too
+- **N/A toggle** — sits below the status dropdown; locks the row (grey background, all inputs disabled) while keeping it visible; N/A rows are greyed out in Excel too
+- **× button** — top-right of the note field, clears the note and resets the row

+### Note history (new in v1.1)
+Every note field has a collapsible **Note history** panel that appears as soon as you start typing:

+- **Last edited row** (amber) — always reflects whatever is currently in the textarea, live as you type, tagged with the active role (Mapper / Reviewer)
+- **Saved entries** — one entry stamped per Save HTML, growing list, newest first, each with timestamp and role tag
+- Panel is hidden when the field is empty; auto-expands on first keystroke

+The **General comments** box per map works identically — a "Previous notes" toggle with the same live + saved structure.

+### Changes summary
+- Live count of all flagged or noted rows (excludes Good), shown in a collapsible strip below the general comment
+- Shows **Field**, **Status**, **By** (Mapper or Reviewer), and full note text
+- Updates live as you type
+- **✓ Rectified** button removes a row from the summary while preserving its full history

+### Change Log viewer (new in v1.1)
+Click **Change Log** in the top bar to open an in-app history modal without opening Excel.
+Per map it shows:

+1. **Current session** — live view of everything currently typed across all note fields; updates in real time while the modal is open
+2. **Saved note history** — all Save HTML stamps across all fields, with timestamp and role
+3. **Export rounds** — all Save Excel rounds with element status and notes

 ### Custom sections (per map tab)
-- **⚙ Sections** button opens a full section editor modal
+- **Sections** button opens a full section editor modal
 - Add extra elements to any built-in section (e.g. add "Coordinate system" to Base Layer)
 - Create entirely new custom sections with custom elements, tags, descriptions, and specs
 - Customizations are **per map tab** — each tab can have a different checklist structure
 - All customizations persist through Save HTML and export correctly to Excel

-### Audit history
+### Audit history (per export round)
-- **Per-round history** under each element — collapsed by default, expands to show every export round with timestamp, note, and status chip
+- **Per-round history** under each element — expands to show every Save Excel round with round number, timestamp, direction chip, person name, note, and status; all on one row
-- **Direction label per round** — "Sent for review" (mapper) or "Reviewer comments" (reviewer), with the person's name from the meta fields
-- **General comment box** per map (collapsed by default) with its own history of previous rounds
+- **General comment** per map with its own previous-notes history
-- **Changes summary strip** — live count of flagged items (excludes Good), with a Rectified button that removes items from the summary while preserving full history
+- History is read-only — past entries are never modified

 ### Multi-map support
 - Unlimited map tabs per project